An Interview with Tricia Koczor of Reptilian Garden

 She also says that their temperament can easily be misunderstood.
 “They get highly defensive which can be mistaken as aggression.
 If they are treated with the utmost respect, some of these snakes can have a very docile demeanor.”

 Green Tree Python Care Takes Patience and Experience

-The most important aspects regarding Green Tree Python husbandry are their high humidity requirement and delicate basking area that must be exact.
+The most important aspects regarding Green Tree Python husbandry are their high humidity requirement for an enclosure, such as an enclosure from Zen Habitats and delicate basking area that must be exact.
 These snakes, she says, can overheat and dehydrate easily, so their care almost becomes and art.
 This is the reason they are not a good reptile for beginners and require a lot of research, reptile knowledge, experience, and passion.

 “The most surprising thing I have found out about Green Tree Pythons since bringing Metamora into my life is how sweet they can be.
 I always thought they were nippy snakes, but I have not experienced a single bite or aggression”, says Tricia, “Sure, if I get in her way while doing maintenance, she will let out a hiss to let me know I’m bothering her.
 But if someone woke you up in the middle of the night wouldn’t you say something?”

 If you need to handle your green tree python or do maintenance and don’t want to disturb them, use removeable perches.
 This allows your snake to stay put on the perch without much disturbance.
 Your snake will appreciate this as it will keep its stress levels down during maintenance.

 - These animals are amazing to observe in their habitats.
 They are not a snake to get if you want a lot of hands experience.